-The Garmin Forerunner 245 running watches (x2) have arrived and represent very interesting additions to Garmin’s 2019 range, for now let’s take a long look at the Garmin 245 Specs and comapre to the old Forerunner 235 and higher-end 645.
+The Garmin Forerunner 245 running watches (x2) have arrived and represent very interesting additions to Garmin’s 2019 range, for now, let’s take a long look at the Garmin 245 Specs and compare to the old Forerunner 235 and higher-end 645.

 Return to the main Garmin 245 Review

 Product Name: Garmin Forerunner 245 (Music)

 Product Description: Performance Running Watch with GPS+Galileo and oHR

 The Forerunner 245/245M is a solid, new, high-tech running watch with almost all of Garmin’s running-specific features plus the key smart features like notifications, payments and music.
 It does everything in a smaller-sized shell that’s suitable for many wrists.